-We must live life until we take our last breath.
-The biological instincts driving us to resist entropy run deeper than any enlightened singularity occurring in our brain’s mind.
-Enlightened or not, our original animal nature still runs the show.
-In this regard, we are all in the same life boat together.
-It naturally follows that the sage has no mind of his own.
+The biology that impels us to resist entropy runs deeper than any enlightened singularity in our brain’s mind.
+Enlightened or not, our animal nature still runs the show.
+In this regard, we are all in the same boat.
+Chapter 49 reveals this unity… The sage has no mind of his own.
 He takes as his own the mind of the people.